axelvaldez/radical-companies/_posts/1-missing-chapters/2023-02-28-even-more-questions.markdown

       <p>Oh, sure&hellip;</p>
      </th>
      <td>
-      <p>And you were you born knowing all the programming languages, ever, rights?</p>
+      <p>And were you born knowing all the programming languages, ever, rights?</p>
      </td>
     </tr>
     <tr>